What that actually means in practice

 -

-Hiring too senior too early: A full-time CMO can become an expensive strategist with too little team, data, or budget to operate against.
+Hiring too senior too early: A full-time CMO can become an expensive strategist with too little team, data, or budget to act on.

 -

-Hiring too junior for executive problems: A marketer who can run campaigns may not be able to reset positioning, challenge the sales motion, or build an operating cadence with the CEO.
+Hiring too junior for executive problems: A marketer who can run campaigns may not be able to reset positioning, challenge the sales motion, or set a working rhythm with the CEO.

 -